langfordG/react-chord-diagram/README.md

 - type: `function`

 A function that specifies how subgroups should be sorted.
-See[chord.sortSubGroups](https://github.com/d3/d3-chord#chord_sortSubgroups)
+See [chord.sortSubGroups](https://github.com/d3/d3-chord#chord_sortSubgroups).

 default: d3.descending